Australian Government Bureau of Meteorology, National Water Operations

 Nelia 7 day forecast

 Today: Partly cloudy.
-High chance of showers.
-The chance of a thunderstorm, possibly severe with heavy rain which may lead to flash flooding.
-Winds NW/NE 15 to 20 km/h becoming light in the evening.
-Daytime maximum temperatures in the low 30s.
+Medium chance of showers.
+A thunderstorm likely, possibly severe with heavy rain which may lead to flash flooding.
+Winds E/NE 15 to 25 km/h becoming light in the evening.

 Forecast for Nelia (20.6538°S, 142.2145°E, 139m AMSL) Wed Thu Fri Sat Sun Mon Tue Summary